Such nagging thoughts creep up from time to time when things go “wrong.” Don’t they?

 Do Your Circumstances Define You?

-You’ve allowed your “circumstances to define you.”
+You’ve allowed your unemployment “circumstances to define you.”
 You feel you must have some kind of title or achievement to identify you.

 You might not realize it, but you’ve misplaced your identity and self-worth in temporary things.
 You’re going through it and view yourself from the perspective of lack: lack of accomplishments, lack of careers and job titles, lack of successes, and lack of abilities.